 We focus on technology innovation in coordination with our various business departments in order to provide technical support for our business development.
-Our research and development activities are focused primarily on fixed-line and mobile technologies and their further development, cloud computing, big data, Internet of things, intelligent channels, SDN and NFV, network and information safety, data center, next generation Internet technologies and businesses, operational planning and development of value-added services.
+Our research and development activities are focused primarily on fixed-line and mobile technologies and their further development, 5G and future generation of Internet technologies and businesses, cloud computing, big data, Internet of things, intelligent channels, SDN and NFV, network and information safety, data center, operational planning and development of value-added services.
 In addition, part of our research and development requirements is fulfilled by our ultimate controlling shareholder, Unicom Group, in return for a service fee.
 See "B. Related Party Transactions" under Item 7 below.
-In addition, we participate in the national research project on 5G, closely follow the development of 5G technology and standards, and proactively carry out 5G technology related researches and experiments.
+We are also taking an active approach in researching and driving network building and co-sharing of 5G.
+For example, we participate in the national research project on 5G, closely follow the development of 5G technology and standards, and proactively carry out 5G technology related researches, experiments and pilot trials.
 We also participated in certain international organizations for telecommunications operators, such as the 3rd Generation Partnership Project and the International Telecommunication Union, in which we organized and led a number of research and development projects for formulating 5G technical standards.
 We have also initiated research and development program on the migration of advanced 4G services with higher network speed as compared to 4G services, or the 4.5G services, to the 5G services.
-For example, we initiated research and development programs for application of 5G technology in innovative fields, such as high-dissolution videos, augmented reality and virtual reality, Internet of cars and drones.
-And, we would begin the field test and monetization of 5G services when market conditions are favorable.
+For example, we initiated pilot trials of application of 5G technology in innovative fields, such as high-dissolution videos, augmented reality and virtual reality, self-driving, mobile healthcare, Internet of cars and drones.
+We have begun the field test of 5G network and would implement commercialization of 5G services when market conditions are favorable.